makadev/ts-rollup-binlib-template/README.md

 * for simplicity and common development environment there is a `docker-compose.yml` which can be used to create a nodejs container
 * use `docker compose run --rm bash` to start up a container

-#### Additional notes:

-* `package.json` contains a `_prepare` command which can be renamed to `prepare` such that the resulting npm package can be installed via git/github instead of npm (useful for private packages)
-* package is not using any minifier/terser

 ## Usage Checklist

 1. change `package.json` fields